-- Ice for comfort may be used.
-You will receive a cold wrap with four ice packs for you to use and take home.
-You may need to use the cold wrap and elevate your operated leg for up to three to six months.
-Use the cold wrap for 15 to 20 minutes every hour. - Begin activity at a minimum, you will be sitting up dangling legs (with assistance).
+- Begin activity at a minimum, you will be sitting up dangling legs (with assistance).
 You will be walking with a physical therapist or a nurse.
 A gait belt will be worn around your waist for safety.
-Physical therapy will start their evaluation if you are cleared by the afternoon. - You will be trained on an incentive spirometer to ensure lung expansion. - Your diet will begin with ice chips and progress as tolerated. - You may be discharged home on the same day once you have been cleared by your surgery, nursing and therapy team.
+Physical therapy will start their evaluation if you are cleared by the afternoon - You will be trained on an incentive spirometer to ensure lung expansion - Your diet will begin with ice chips and progress as tolerated - Hip precautions must be observed according to the surgical approach used.
+See page 23 - You may be discharged home on the same day once you have been cleared by your surgeon, nursing and therapy team

-First day after surgery
+Day after surgery

-- You will wake up early so that you can eat breakfast and take your pain medications prior to your therapy sessions. - Each day your nurse will work with you to plan your day. - Your blood will be drawn early in the morning so that your physician can receive results prior to his/her visit. - Pain control we will continue to ask you to rate your pain, nurses will pre-medicate you prior to therapy and you will be transitioned to oral pain medication. - Urinary catheters, if used, will be removed on POD#1, if not earlier. - Bowel movements will be managed with stool softeners.
-Reduced physical activity and/or narcotics (pain pills) can lead to constipation. - Your wrap and bandages may be changed or taken off as early as post-op day one or two depending on the doctor.
-The waterproof dressing will stay on until your home nurse takes out your staples. - You will start receiving medication to keep your blood thin to prevent clotting.
+- You will wake up early so you can eat breakfast and take your pain medications prior to your therapy sessions - Each day, your nurse will work with you to plan your day - Your blood will be drawn early in the morning so that your physician can receive results prior to his/her visit - Pain control we will continue to ask you to rate your pain, nurses will pre-medicate you prior to therapy and you will be transitioned to oral pain medication - Urinary catheters, if used, will be removed on post-operative day one if not earlier - Bowel movements will be managed with stool softeners.
+Reduced physical activity and/or narcotics (pain pills) can lead to constipation - Your bandages may be changed on day one or day two.
+The waterproof dressing will stay on until the home nurse takes out the staples - You will start receiving medication to keep your blood thin to prevent clotting.
 Your surgeon will choose the medication.
-It may be oral, injectable or both. - You will be encouraged to sit in a chair for all meals.
+It may be oral, injectable or both - You will be encouraged to sit in a chair for all meals - Physical therapy will begin 2 times a day if needed

-- Physical therapy will begin up to two times a day if needed. - Occupational therapy one time a day, as needed. - Your care manager/discharge planner will visit you to reaffirm your goals and to plan for your discharge. - Please plan for your discharge after your morning therapy sessions or, if needed, after your second PT session in the afternoon.
+- Occupational therapy one time a day - Your care manager/discharge planner will visit you to reaffirm your goals and to plan for your discharge - Please plan for your discharge after your morning therapy sessions or if needed, after the second PT treatment in the afternoon